soz-live/soz-live.github.io/coders/docs/classes.md

 | isAbstract? | Boolean | is the Class an Abstract Class |
 | Description | Comment | a Description of the Class being created |

-> **Notes:**<br>
-> - Many of the specified classes are Abstract classes - meaning that they can't be instanced - or objects created from them.
-> - They are used to set out the hierarchy in a logical fashion so that LSP works for each type / class specified.
+{% include note.html content="<br>- Many of the specified classes are Abstract classes - meaning that they can't be instanced / objects created from them.<br>- They are used to set out the hierarchy in a logical fashion so that LSP works for each type / class specified." %}

 ## Objects